Miramoop/Quiz-Tunes-React/README.md

 | ![Commit Badge](https://img.shields.io/github/last-commit/Miramoop/Quiz-Tunes-React) | ![Issues Badge](https://img.shields.io/github/issues-raw/Miramoop/Quiz-Tunes-React) | ![Pull Requests Badge](https://img.shields.io/github/issues-pr-raw/Miramoop/Quiz-Tunes-React.svg?style=flat-square&logo=github&logoColor=white) | ![Deployment Badge](https://deploy-badge.vercel.app/vercel/quiz-tunes-react) |
 | :----------------------------------------------------------------------------------: | :---------------------------------------------------------------------------------: | :---------------------------------------------------------------------------------------------------------------------------------------------: | :--------------------------------------------------------------------------: |

 Quiz Tunes is a web application built with REACT, HTML, SASS, JavaScript, Spotify API, and the YouTube API.
 It asks the user a variety of questions in the form of a quiz, then recommends the user a song on Spotify and YouTube based on their quiz results.
 I became inspired to create a web quiz after a couple of friends showed me this [cute fruit quiz](https://github.com/Gudetea/FruitCard-Odyssey) that they found online.
 Thanks for the inspiration [Gudatea](https://github.com/Gudetea)!
 All the images are Public Domain obtained from [rawpixel](https://www.rawpixel.com/) under the [CC0 1.0 Universal License](https://creativecommons.org/publicdomain/zero/1.0/).
-The [original project](https://github.com/Miramoop/Quiz-Tunes) was written in basic HTML, CSS, & JavaScript.
+The [original QuizTunes project](https://github.com/Miramoop/Quiz-Tunes) was written in basic HTML, CSS, & JavaScript.

 </div>

 <!--Add Icons to each heading -->

-## Table of Contents
+## :scroll: Table of Contents

 > - [Clone the Repo](#clone-the-repo)
 > - [Create an Environment File](#create-an-environment-file)